buddh4/lyvely/packages/docs/docs/dev/framework/endpoints.md

 ```

 :::info
-The `unwrapAndTransformResponse` is a helpful function that allows you to convert Axios responses into your model instances.
+The `unwrapAndTransformResponse` is a helper function that allows you to convert Axios responses into model instances.
 However, if your goal is to solely extract the response without performing any transformation, you can utilize the
 `unwrapResponse`  function from the `@lyvely/interface` package.
-This can be particularly useful when working with interfaces
+This can be useful when working with interfaces
-instead of actual model classes.
+instead of model classes.
 :::

 :::info
-Your interface package should, at a minimum, export the client and endpoint interfaces for both the API and web layers.
+Your interface package should, at a minimum, **export the client and endpoint** interfaces for both the API and web layers.
 :::

 ## Controller Implementation

-The controller implements the `PingEndpoint`.
+The controller implements the `PingEndpoint` we defined in the interface layer.
 In this example, our endpoint function does not have any arguments.
-However, if the endpoint function were to require an argument, you would need to define and provide the first argument when
+However, if the endpoint function were to require an argument, you would need to define the first argument when
 implementing the function since we used the `StrictEndpoint` instead of the less restrictive `Endpoint` type.

 ```typescript